Tower of God: Premise

-Settings
+Locations

 The Tower

 "The Tower" is a mysterious structure that is completely enclosed and hosts many unique environments.
 It is permeated by an element called "Shinsu", which has strange properties similar to magic in other comic universes.
 It is inhabited by many different intelligent species.
 Living on the top floors is associated with a higher status in the Tower and better living conditions.
 This is because ascension from one floor to the next is only allowed by passing increasingly difficult tests of strength, dexterity and wit.
 Regulars are any individuals from the Outer Tower chosen to climb the tower in the Inner Tower.
 Former Regulars who reach the top of the Tower are known as Rankers, and are generally much more powerful than others.
 Rankers are often put to work administering the lower floors.
 At the top of the Tower sit the "Ten Great Families", which form the governing body of the Tower.
 A figure known as King Jahad (or 'Zahard', in some translations) is the chief leader of this body.

 Each floor is composed of three layers: an external Outer Tower which serves as the residential area, an Inner Tower where people are tested, and a Middle Area, which acts as a network linking each floor.
 Residents of each floor are given the chance to ascend, provided that they are deemed "worthy" of doing so by Headon, the First Floor's Guardian and caretaker of the Tower.
 Such people are referred to as "Chosen Regulars" in Tower of God.
 The Tower is sealed from the vast, unknown "Outside" by portentous, impenetrable doors.
 On rare occasions, extraordinary people are able to open the doors and enter the Tower.
 Such people are called "Irregulars" in the manhwa, and Twenty-Fifth Bam is one of them.

 According to the author, each floor is the size of the North American continent.
 Each floor often has its own culture, language and governance systems, and it is not uncommon to have nations living in isolation and unaware of the existence of the tower.

 Only Irregulars are exempt from the contract Jahad struck with the Tower Guardians that made him immortal.
 Thus, only an Irregular can kill Jahad.
 This fact drives much of the plot in Tower of God.